 It was a little over ten years ago that I penned this waste of the English language, which has survived a trip from a website of my own concoction, through LiveJournal and Drupal to where it now rests as the oldest entry that has made it to my current blog.
 (Sadly, I cannot say the same for the HTML formatting or the image to which it once linked.)
 The follies of my youth (at least, from age 16 onwards) are now preserved for the world to see.

 The eighteen-year-old spouting bad philosophy.
 The nineteen-year-old who wanted to be a child forever.
 The twenty-year-old that saw himself though the eyes of characters he played.
 The twenty-one-year-old that thought he’d be with his friends forever, and the twenty-two-year-old that started to realise he wouldn’t.
 The twenty-four-year-old who geeked out, the twenty-five-year-old that got political, and the twenty-six-year-old who overanalyses his son’s questions.

 Nothing is deleted anymore, nothing lost to history.
 Those thoughts that I don’t commit to bloggery, Twitter and Facebook keep for posterity or for marketing potential.

-It’s probably the kind of detail he won’t want to know about my life, in much the same way as I’m happy with my lack of knowledge of my own father’s young adulthood.
-And, briefly, I considered deleting most of it – the personal stuff, at least.
+It’s mostly the kind of detail nobody will ever want to know about my life, and briefly, I considered deleting most of it – the personal stuff, at least.